-As far as adult mortality is concerned (Figure 30), the RMS estimates lie below both the WPP and IHME estimates but are very close to the WPP estimates.
-However, the WPP estimates do not show the slow levelling off of rates (due to limiting impact of ARVs) found in the RMS estimates.
+As far as adult mortality is concerned (Figure 30), the RMS estimates lie below the IHME estimates but are very close to the WPP estimates.

-As indicated above, the IHME estimates of life expectancy at birth are lower that all the other estimates, which is consistent with their estimates of adult mortality being quite a bit higher than both the RMS and the WPP estimates, except for the improbable drop in rates from 2016 to 2017 (Figure 30).
+As indicated above, the IHME estimates of life expectancy at birth are lower than all the other estimates, which is consistent with their estimates of adult mortality being quite a bit higher than both the RMS and the WPP estimates, except for the improbable drop in rates from 2016 to 2017 (Figure 30).

-Figure 30: Comparison of estimates of adult mortality (45q15) for males and females combined, 2000-2017 completeness of registration of neonatal deaths over the period rising from an improbable below 40% in 2000 to a more reasonable 80% by late 2000s.
-Unfortunately the "3.8 billion" GBD 2018 estimates do not include stillbirths, but comparison of the estimates of stillbirths from GBD 2016 and SADHS with estimates from DHIS data suggest they may have underestimated by about 7 per 1,000, which might be connected to the overestimate of neonatal mortality.
+Figure 30: Comparison of estimates of adult mortality (45q15) for males and females combined, 2000-2018

+Although it is difficult to be sure that the neonatal mortality in South Africa is as low throughout the period as that estimated by the RMS (Figure 31), it is important to point out that the GBD 2017 estimates (IHME 2018) imply an implausible trend in completeness of registration of neonatal deaths over the period rising from an improbable under 40% in 2000 to a more reasonable 80% by late 2000s.
+Unfortunately, the "3.8 billion" GBD 2017 estimates do not include stillbirths, but comparison of the estimates of stillbirths from GBD 2016 and SADHS with estimates from DHIS data suggest IHME may have underestimated by about 7 per 1,000, which might be connected to their overestimate of neonatal mortality.